 Uddhav, BJP leaders visit ailing Sena MP Raut

-Shiv Sena chief Uddhav Thackeray on Tuesday met party leader Sanjay Raut at a hospital in Mumbai where the latter underwent angioplasty.
-BJP leaders Harshvardhan Patil and Ashish Shelar also met Raut at the Lilavati Hospital here following which the latter said it was a courtesy visit with "no political angle".
+Shiv Sena chief Uddhav Thackeray on Tuesday met party leader Sanjay Raut, who underwent angioplasty at Lilavati Hospital here, and later said the Rajya Sabha member was recoverig fast but refused to comment on the political crisis in Maharashtra.
+BJP leaders Harshvardhan Patil and Ashish Shelar also met 57-year-old Raut at the hospital here following which the latter said it was a courtesy visit with "no political angle".

+The visit came in the backdrop of the stalemate over government formation continuing in the state even 19 days after the Assembly poll results were declared.
+Thackeray met Raut along with Patil.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)